77Vincent/vinslider/README.md

       </ul>
     <div>

+* The outermost <div> should be the element passed into Vinslider(), could be of any tag, with any identifier as you want.
-* The ul contains the list of elements that will be converted into a slider.
+* The ul contains the list of elements that will be converted into the slider.
 No additional classname or id is needed.
-* The parent wrapper could be of any kinds of tag.
 * The classname "vinslider" is optional, for getting the basic style from vinslider.css

 ### CSS:

     vinslider.css

+* This is optional but recommended.
-* This provides the default and basic style for a Vinslider instance.
+* Provides a very basic style for a Vinslider instance.
-* Feel free to override it for a custom style as you want.
+* Has been simplified as best as I can in order to let you override it with custom styles as you want with ease.

 ## Installation